TeoJJss/vege-emarket/README.md

     </tr>
 </table>

-Create as many functionalities which was taught in class as possible.
+Create as many functionalities which were taught in class as possible.
 Refer https://github.com/TeoJJss/web_dev_homework